Conservation counts in every corner of Iowa

 But what you may find even more impressive is how they’re also leading the way in conservation.

-Iowa is number one in buffer strips, filter strips, grassed waterways, water quality wetlands, conservation tillage, bioreactors and pollinator habitat.
+Iowa is number one in buffer strips, filter strips, grassed waterways, water quality wetlands, conservation tillage, bioreactors, pollinator habitat, terraces and saturated buffers.

-The U.S. Department of Agriculture shows Iowa cropland erosion decreased by 47% from 1982 to 2017, and U.S. Geological Survey monitoring data shows nitrate concentrations have trended downward in the Des Moines and Raccoon rivers by 83% and 77%, respectively, from 2014 through 2021.
+And U.S. Geological Survey monitoring data shows nitrate concentrations in the Des Moines and Raccoon rivers trended lower by 85% and 75%, respectively, between 2014 and 2024.

 Northeast Iowa